Skip to main content

 Gravel biking

-While e-bikes aren’t allowed, you can bike the entire 6+ miles from Blue Ridge Road to the parking lot that is 500 feet from the dam.
-The trip can be made shorter by utilizing one of the designated parking areas along Gulf Brook Road.
+While e-bikes aren’t allowed, you can bike the entire 6+ miles from Blue Ridge Road to the parking lot 500 feet from the dam.
+The trip can be shorter by utilizing one of the designated parking areas along Gulf Brook Road.
 As of 2023, this stretch was added to the Handlebarley, a gravel biking event taking place in the Adirondack Hub.

 Horseback riding

-With so many activities in this area, making use of nearby campgrounds or lodging options can allow you to explore the Boreas Ponds Tract for multiple days, if wilderness camping isn’t your cup of tea.
+With so many activities in this area, making use of nearby campgrounds or lodging options can allow you to explore the Boreas Ponds Tract for multiple days if wilderness camping isn’t your cup of tea.
 There are also plenty of options for grabbing coffee, lunch, or a beer before or after a trip to Boreas.
 The closest options are the Newcomb Cafe for coffee, the Frontier Town Gateway to pick up something for the adventure, and post-hike brews and food at Paradox Brewery.

 There's More to Explore